Cast of The Fantasticks

 John made his Broadway debut as an understudy in Dracula and was one of the few actors to play Mozart in the original Broadway run of Amadeus.
 He has performed in London with The Independent Shakespeare Company, in New York with The Irish Repertory Theatre and with regional theaters across the country.
-His TV appearances include Ed, Royal Pains and the HBO movie Muhammed Ali’s Greatest Fight.
+His TV appearances include Ed, Royal Pains, and the HBO movie Muhammad Ali’s Greatest Fight.
 He can be seen in the independent film, The Understudy and has a pretty good role in Freedom, starring Cuba Gooding Jr. and William Sadler, which is available on Netflix.
 JT has been in and out of The Fantasticks since 1976.

 Musicians of The Fantasticks

 Robert has directed music for over 50 Equity productions around the country and has appeared in concert with many of musical theatre's best-known singers.
 Show Music Magazine, reviewing the first recording of the classic Johnny Mercer musical Foxy said, "Robert Felstein's piano playing makes the listener forget there is no orchestra".
 Original compositions include a musical, Orpheus in America in collaboration with playwright Robert Patrick, The Ghosts of Rowan Oak produced at the NJ Institute of Technology in 2006, and incidental music for several plays.
 He is on the faculty of the Hartt School of the University of Hartford.